github/docs/content/github/using-git/caching-your-github-credentials-in-git.md

   # Set git to use the osxkeychain credential helper
   ```

-The next time you clone an HTTPS URL that requires authentication, Git will prompt you for your username and password. {{ site.data.reusables.user_settings.password-authentication-deprecation }}
+The next time you clone an HTTPS URL that requires authentication, Git will prompt you for your username and password. {% data reusables.user_settings.password-authentication-deprecation %}

 Once you've authenticated successfully, your credentials are stored in the macOS keychain and will be used every time you clone an HTTPS URL.
 You won't be required to type your credentials in to Git again unless you change your credentials.